madeleinevlt/Fold_U/README.md

 ```

 ## Run the program
-fold_u.py takes in input N profil-profil alignments and their corresponding scores (foldrec file).
+fold_u takes in input N profil-profil alignments and their corresponding scores (foldrec file).

 ### Run the test
 ```